rockysx27/AirlineTycoon/README.md

 * Allow Enter/Backspace in calculator
 * Enable keyboard navigation in Laptop / Globe (arrow keys)
 * Enable keyboard navigation in HR folder
-    * Flip using arrow keys
+    * Flip pages using arrow keys
     * Jump 10/100 pages in HR files using Shift/Ctrl
     * Change salary using +/-
     * Hire/fire using Enter/Backspace